uber/kraken/README.md

 - Highly available.
 Kraken cluster would remain operational even if mutiple origin hosts were lost at the same time.
 - Secure.
 Supports bi-directional TLS between all components for image tags, and bi-directional TLS between image builder and Kraken for all data.
 - Pluggable storage options.
 It supports S3/HDFS as storage backend, and it's easy to add more options.
 It can be setup as write-back cache with configurable TTL, so it can survive S3 outages without impacting functionality.
 - Lossless cross cluster replication.
-Kraken supports async replication between clusters based on namespaces/repo names.
+Kraken supports rule-based async replication between clusters.
 - Minimal dependency.
 Other than plugable storage, Kraken only has optional dependency on DNS.

 Uber has been using Kraken in production since early 2018.
 In our busiest cluster, Kraken distributes 1 million 0-100MB blobs, 600k 100MB-1G blobs, and 100k 1G+ blobs per day.
 At its peak production load, Kraken distributes 20K 100MB-1G blobs under 30 sec with ease.